 The most widely used systems employ a small polished-metal reflecting surface, cooled electrically using a Peltier-effect device.
-The sensor consists of a thin metallic mirror of small (approximately 5 mm to 10 mm) diameter that is thermally regulated using a cooling assembly (and usually a heater), with a temperature sensor (usually a miniature platinum resistance thermometer) embedded on the underside of the mirror.
+The sensor consists of a thin metallic mirror of small (2-approximately 5 mm to -5-10 mm) diameter that is thermally regulated using a cooling assembly (and possiblyusually a heater), with a temperature sensor (thermocouple orusually a miniature platinum resistance thermometer) embedded on the underside of the mirror.
 The mirror should have a high thermal conductance, optical reflectivity and corrosion resistance combined with a low permeability to water vapour.
-Materials used include gold, rhodium-plated silver, chromium-plated copper and stainless steel.
+Suitable materials Materials used include gold, rhodium-plated silver, chromium-plated copper and stainless steel.

-The mirror may be equipped with an optical detection assembly part to automatically detect contaminants that may increase or decrease the apparent dew point (see 4.4.2.2), so that they may be removed.
+The mirror shouldmay be equipped with a (preferably automatic) device for detecting an optical detection assembly part to automatically detect contaminants that may increase or decrease the apparent dewpointdew point (see section 4.4.2.2), so that they may be removed.